jasontamez/haphazard-inspirations/README.md

 ### Optional properties

-* `plural`: `boolean` if true, indicates the idea is of several similar or identical events instead of just one
+* `plural`: `boolean` - if `true`, indicates the idea is of several similar or identical events instead of just one
-* `punctual`: `boolean` if true, the event is momentary, relatively fast, generally self-contained, and/or generally takes less than an hour to complete ("a hiccup", "a brush with death", "a midnight snack", etc)
+* `punctual`: `boolean` - if `true`, the event is momentary, relatively fast, generally self-contained, and/or generally takes less than an hour to complete ("a hiccup", "a brush with death", "a midnight snack", etc)
+* `preposition`: `string` - If a `Character` is chosen along with `AnEvent`, this will be used between the former and the latter to form a phrase; defaults to `"dealing with"`

 ### `Topic`